About

 Director, Clinical Research Center, Boston Children's Hospital and S. Jean Emans Professor of Pediatrics, Dr. Wanda Phipatanakul

 Wanda Phipatanakul, MD, MS has dedicated her career to clinical research focused on reducing and preventing asthma and allergic diseases in children, particularly inner-city children who often face disproportionate rates of asthma and allergies.
 In addition to her role as Director of the Clinical Research Center in the Division of Asthma, Allergy, Dermatology, Rheumatology, and Immunology at Boston Children’s Hospital, Dr. Phipatanakul is the S. Jean Emans Professor of Pediatrics at Harvard Medical School.
+She is currently ranked in the top 5 among world asthma experts in impact in the past decade.

-Dr. Phipatanakul has authored hundreds of publications in scientific journals, including JAMA and the New England Journal of Medicine.
+Dr. Phipatanakul has authored >450 of publications in scientific journals, including JAMA and the New England Journal of Medicine.
 She takes great pride in translating her research findings into actionable ways to improve care for her patients and providing mentorship for the next generation of scientific investigators.

 Read Dr. Phipatanakul’s Publications